Lemonade455/Lemo-diyhue_repo/README.md

-# diyHue Pair Assistant – Full Emulator
+# Lemonade455-diyhue – Full Emulator
 This is the rebuilt final version.